 Cole Day has just finished building his go-kart to enter the annual Shiverton 'Roll Down The Hill A Bit' race.
 He's eager to take it out for a test drive.
 So the last thing he needs are giant, golf-ball sized blocks of ice falling from the sky and smashing up everything in sight.

 Cole must crunch a carrot and transform into Snow-Man once more.
 It's time to confront the ice-hearted Hayley Stone and her plan to bring Shiverton to its knees.

 Snow-Man's latest adventure is in danger of giving him a headache that he won't forget in a hurry!
 Have your reluctant readers join him in getting to the bottom of this curious crisis - we're confident they will traverse the text with ease and enthusiasm.

 The story is inviting and fun, and the language and word count are accessible for less able readers.
-Each book also boasts extra features including a general backstory, vocabulary page, questions about the story and a 'Meet the Author/Illustrator' page – all to increase engagement w
+Each book also boasts extra features including a general backstory, vocabulary page, questions about the story and a 'Meet the Author/Illustrator' page – all to increase engagement with the text.

 Cole and his sister Winter are blown away (pun intended) when an uninvited guest breezes into town and wreaks havoc on homes, shops and local businesses!

 Can Snow-Man and his team put a stop to the path of destruction unfolding along the streets of Shiverton before everything is completely destroyed?

 This light-hearted tale comes complete with laugh-out-loud moments and an impressive villain that will have primary school children glued to the pages until the very end!

 Author, Tommy Donbavand, is an expert at developing stories for struggling readers and Windy-Pops! combines just the right balance of accessible language with a witty and highly entertaining plot.
 Accompanying a number of the pages are Steve Beckett's bright and engaging full colour illustrations which really bring this fun story to life.